tisseq/Image-derivatives-second-and-first-order/README.md

 # Image-derivatives-second-and-first-order
-Plugin for ImageJ software to calculate derivatives of stack images (hyperstacks) // Available derivatives orders: first, second Derivatives are calculated in z-axis
+Plugin for ImageJ software to calculate derivatives of stack images (hyperstacks)  <br />
+Available derivatives orders: first, second  <br />
+Derivatives are calculated in z-axis  <br />
-Avaiable options of points to calculate derivatives: 3,5,7,9,11
+Avaiable options of points to calculate derivatives: 3,5,7,9,11  <br />